Generalization Bounds via Information Density and Conditional Information Density: Introduction

-Moving to the random-subset setting, we establish an exponential inequality, similar to that for the standard setting, in terms of the~\emph{conditional information density} between the hypothesis and a random variable that selects the data to be used for training, given all data samples.
-This exponential inequality is derived under the more stringent assumption of a bounded loss function.
-Then, we use this inequality to reobtain the average generalization bound in~\cite[Cor.~5.2]{steinke20-a}, and to derive novel PAC-Bayesian and single-draw bounds, both of data-dependent and of data-independent flavor.
+Moving to the CMI setting, we establish exponential inequalities, similar to those for the standard setting, in terms of the~\emph{conditional information density} between the hypothesis and a random variable that selects the data to be used for training, given all data samples.
+These exponential inequalities are derived under the more stringent assumption of a bounded loss function.
+Then, we use these inequalities to reobtain the average generalization bound in~\cite[Cor.~5.2]{PA-steinke20-a}, and to derive novel PAC-Bayesian and single-draw bounds, both of data-dependent and of data-independent flavor.
 Similarly to the standard setting, we also obtain a bound that is explicit in the tail of the conditional information density by using tools from binary hypothesis testing.
-Finally, inspired by~\cite{esposito19-12a}, we derive a parametric inequality that can be used to obtain data-independent single-draw bounds.
-Using this inequality, we extend the results in~\cite{esposito19-12a} for bounded loss functions to the random-subset setting, and obtain bounds in terms of the conditional versions of the~$\alpha$-mutual information, the R\'enyi divergence, and the maximal leakage.
+Finally, inspired by~\cite{PA-esposito19-12a}, we derive a parametric inequality that can be used to obtain data-independent single-draw bounds.
+Using this inequality, we extend the results in~\cite{PA-esposito19-12a} for bounded loss functions to the CMI setting, and obtain bounds in terms of the conditional versions of the $\alpha$-mutual information, the R\'enyi divergence, and the maximal leakage.
 Under some conditions, the conditional maximal leakage bound turns out to be stronger than its maximal leakage counterpart.